 Description

-Shifting Transatlantic Relationships: The Uncertain Future of NATO
+Shifting Transatlantic Relationships: Iran, Ukraine and the Uncertain Future of NATO

 Please note that this event will be taking place at the University of Chicago John W. Boyer Center in Paris, France and will not be available for virtual attendance.